Birds of Mysore Area

 Results and discussion:

-Documented 414 species from 22 order and belongs to 77 families.
-Totally documented 414 bird species including 189 Residents, 125 winter visitors, 55 Passage migrants, 9 Vagrants and 36 Historical.
-Thus, present study area accommodates 31% of 1349 species of Indian avifaunal diversity (Praveen & Jayapal 2022) and 76% of 548 species of Karnataka state diversity (Praveen et al. 2022).
-Excluding historical, lone sightings, and vagrants, it amounts to 26% of Indian diversity & 64% of Karnataka.
-The present report of 414 is inclusive of additional 86 species compared to 2010 report, due to increase in more birders participation, and extensive monitoring of birds on the arrival of ‘eBird’ platform to India.
+Documented 408 species from 23 order and belongs to 81 families.
+Totally documented 408 bird species including 194 Residents, 130 winter visitors, 57 Seasonal migrants (Non-resident foragers involved in seasonal local movement in both summer and winter mostly originating from Coastal, Eastern & Western Ghats.), 8 Passage migrants, and 19 Vagrants.
+Thus, present study area accommodates 30% of 1365 species of Indian avifaunal diversity (Praveen & Jayapal 2024) and 73% of 555 species of Karnataka state diversity (Praveen et al. 2024).
+Excluding historical, lone sightings, and vagrants, turns out to be 366 species and it amounts to 27% of Indian diversity & 65% of Karnataka.
+There are Seven species sighted are unusual (first time sighted for India/South India/ Karnataka and few beyond the known habitat range) are listed but not accounted.
+Incase any of these reoccurs in future will be retained as Mysore Area Birds.
+The present report of 408 species, compared to 2010 has additional 80 species, due to increase in more birders participation, and extensive monitoring of birds on the arrival of ‘eBird’ platform.
 In the last one decade -lonely sightings and presence of vagrants have increased enormously probably due to extensive monitoring and global weather disturbances.
+Consolidated 408 species is derived from Mysore -388, Mandya -309 and Chamarajanagara -316 species, not taking into account of species from Tiger Reserves, National Parks and Wildlife Sanctuaries within these districts.

 The species listed here are based purely on observation, photographs and literature.
 Since bird photography picked up in the last decade we relied more on observation.
 Utmost care is taken to confirm provenance of the photograph whenever reported.
-Few of the species sighted for the first time in India/ southern India.
-Many birders and photographers are not using ebird platform new to India; postings on different platforms and personnel communication are made use to enumerate the checklist.
+Many birders and photographers are not using ebird platform; postings on different platforms and personnel communication are made use to enumerate the checklist.

 Table 1: Status of Mysuru area birds